Committed-Bodies/committedbodies-website/src/routes/blog/first-post.md

 ---
 title: LOCKDOWN CHALLENGE
 date: 2020-06-13T19:30:59.000Z
-categories: Events
+category: Events
 thumbnail: https://res.cloudinary.com/committed-bodies/image/upload/v1642427564/blog/lockdown-take-back-your-life-winner-scaled_q5xhac.jpg
-description: "## IF YOU REALLY WANT IT THEN LOCKDOWN IS AN OPPORTUNITY TO FOCUS."
+excerpt: "## IF YOU REALLY WANT IT THEN LOCKDOWN IS AN OPPORTUNITY TO FOCUS."
 layout: blog
 ---
 Lockdown challenge: We started 2020’s first [Take Back Your Life](https://committedbodies.co.za/about-us/) challenge in March 2020.
 Then lockdown happened.
 The ladies were so demoralised – it takes so much commitment to start this challenge – for some people an interruption like this could be insurmountable.
 We encouraged them to carry on with the training online and to continue with the meal-plans we gave them.
 Against all odds, this group of ladies demonstrated their tenacity – the final results speak for themselves.
 Everyone is truly happy with their outcome and ready to start the next three-month stint.